MumMumMum/Semantic_segmentation/README.md

 ### Building FCN from pre trained network:
   - Replace fully connected layers with the 1x1 convolution layers
-     - These help in ratining spatial information of the image
+     - These help in retaining spatial information of the image
   - Introduce up-sampling by using transposed convolution layers.
      - This is like decoding from encoded information.
      - More of  deconv